Synopsis: Some ambitious newcomers find out about River Avenue merchants.

-During the competition, my wife, once again tried to tap Mrs. Major of information about her family.
+During the competition June, once again, tried to tap Mrs. Major of information about her family.
 “Everyone likes to talk about their children,” she exclaimed to me the night before.

 June is persistent, I thought.

 Cleo Major was using his binoculars to check on the flagman of each team.
 South had found eight and had fire’s smoke.
 North had found seven and had not made fire yet.
 Within thirty more minutes the south team was cautiously making its way down the hill with all nine of its items.
-When it seemed that South would win, smoke rose from the north hill and their flags denoted ten items found, too.
+When it seemed that South would win, smoke rose from the north hill, too and their flags denoted ten items found.
 It became a slip, sliding race to the bottom of each hill.
-All members of the two teams were running, neck to neck towards Cleo.
+All members of the two teams were running neck to neck towards Cleo.